rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Identify the sources and sinks for each functionality/feature.
 ## Common Features Checklist
 ### Authentication
-- Try to bypass using HTTP Verb Tampering
 #### Registration
-- Check for common vulnerabilities:
+- Check for common vulnerabilities and bypasses:
 	- Stored XSS or SSTI via reflected values such as name, email, etc.
 	- SQL injection (manual and automated using sqlmap).
+	- Server-Side Includes Injection using various SSI directives.
-	- HTTP Verb Tampering
+	- HTTP Verb Tampering.
-	- HTTP Parameter Pollution
+	- HTTP Parameter Pollution.
 - Existing user takeover via duplicate registration:
 	- Changes in letter cases (uppercase, lowercase, camelcase).
 	- Add some dots in the emails.